Boeing KC-97 Stratofreighter: Operational history

 In 1956, the Strategic Air Command began phasing out its KC-97s in favor of the KC-135 Stratotanker.
 KC-97s continued flying with Tactical Air Command, the Air Force Reserve, and the Air National Guard.
 The rest of the KC-97s were retired completely in 1978, when the Texas Air National Guard and the Utah Air National Guard exchanged their KC-97Ls for the C-130 Hercules and the KC-135 Stratotanker, respectively.

 One KC-97 airframe (AF Ser.
 No. 52-0828) was adapted into the Aero Spacelines Super Guppy, a transport plane designed to carry Apollo Program rocket stages from California to Florida.
 The aircraft carried the Saturn S-IVB stage, which served as the second stage of the Saturn IB, the third stage of the Saturn V, and the fourth stage for the never-built Nova rocket.

-This modified KC-97, constructed in 1953, was eventually purchased by NASA in 1997.
+This modified KC-97, constructed in 1953, was purchased by NASA in 1997.
 It is still in service supporting NASA, other Federal agencies, and Federal contractors.
-It is one of two KC-97s left still in flyable condition, the other being former KC-97G 52-2718, "Angel of Deliverance", currently flown by Berlin Airlift Historical Foundation as YC-97A 45-59595.
+It is one of two KC-97s left still in flyable condition, the other being former KC-97G 52-2718, "Angel of Deliverance", flown by Berlin Airlift Historical Foundation as YC-97A 45-59595.